tomtang110/RAG_Agent_example/readme.md

 This repository provides a simple **Agent RAG (Retrieval-Augmented Generation)** system designed to help practitioners understand the foundational components of building a domain-specific question-answering system.
 The current implementation focuses exclusively on **basketball-related queries**, specifically information about the **top 50 Chinese and American basketball players**.

-This project is ideal for learning how to integrate core RAG components such as routing, retrieval (embedding + BM25), and generation using modern LLM tooling.
+This project is ideal for learning how to integrate core RAG components such as routing, retrieval (embedding + BM25), reranker, query-supplement,webSearch,Information filter,condition judge,ReAct,and generation using modern LLM tooling.

 ---